akshah/netra/README.md

 Netra detects routing detours (routes that start and end in the same country but visit another country in between) as seen in control (BGP) plane; but can validate the detour using ICMP Paris traceroute locally and using RIPE Atlas platform.
 Input to Netra are raw RIB dumps in MRT format.

+A report on methodology and results analysis can be found here:  http://arxiv.org/pdf/1606.05047v1.pdf

 Requirements